cqdowning/cytoblast/ProjectDocument.md

 *Communication* - All communication was done through a Discord server.
 We had a single main chat with threads for each feature being worked on.

 *Task Delegation* - To delegate tasks I kept things simple and created Discord threads for each feature that needed to be implemented.
 This meant we could keep discussions for features contained in one place.
 Inside the thread, I would describe the feature that needed to be added and then ping the team member responsible for implementing it.
+We would continue any discussion inside of that thread until the feature was completed.

 ![List of threads](./project_doc_images/Discord_Threads.PNG "Example list of threads")
 ![Thread](./project_doc_images/Thread_Example.PNG "Example of a thread")